Meet Qat Wanders, Founder of Wandering Words Media

 And we’re damn good at it, too.
 It’s because life is too short to keep your message trapped in the draft folder.
 Let us bring your life-changing story onto the pages and sound waves of those you want to reach.

-She now spends the majority of her time in either a cozy Colorado mountain town in the USA or a beautiful beach village in southern India.
+When she’s not busy speaking, writing, or wandering, Qat loves spending time with her daughter, Ora—a published author at ten years of age—and helping others realize their dreams of sharing their messages with the world.
+She now spends the majority of her time either in a cozy Colorado mountain town in the USA or a beautiful beach village in southern India.

 Meet Our Team